IanBoyanZhang/lapsim/README.md

 # lapsim
-Yet another lap time simulator
+Yet another lap time simulator but for efficiency competition